QubitPi/lamassu/docs/source/rnn/vanilla.rst

     We call inputs like "hell" as **sequence**

 How do we obtain a function like this?
-One approach is have 4 black boxes, each of which takes a single character as input and calculates an output:
+One approach is to have 4 black boxes, each of which takes a single character as input and calculates an output:

 .. figure:: ../img/rnn-4-black-boxes.png